An Unparalleled Love (Short Story) by Luis Aníbal Sánchez

 “Martina, I need to talk to you about us.
 People in town are talking about Señor Gustavo…”

 The laborer’s voice trembled, and at moments, tears welled in his eyes.
-He spoke with the raw emotion of simple, straightforward men who don’t understand complicated matters and for whom love means giving one’s heart completely, without reserve, as God intends and as the law commands.
+He spoke with the raw emotion of simple, straightforward men who don’t understand complicated matters and for whom love means giving one’s heart completely, without reserve, as God intends and as the law of nature mandates.

 He spoke with force—impetuous and vehement—about his immense love for the girl who would be his, despite everything and everyone—especially the wealthy master, so devoid of heart, who believed that because they were poor servants, they didn’t have the same right to love as others did.